Hooded robin: Breeding

-Breeding season is July to November with one or two broods raised.
+Breeding season is from July to November with one or two broods raised.
 The nest is a neat cup made of soft, dry grass and bark.
-Spider webs, feathers, and fur are used for binding/filling, generally in a tree crevice, hollow or fork.
+Spider webs, feathers, and fur are used for binding and filling, generally in a tree crevice, hollow or fork.
 The clutch generally consists of two pale olive- or bluish-green eggs, with darker spots and blotches, measuring 21x16 mm.